-Staffing options account for unique staff, such as Borrowed Military Manpower (BMM) and Volunteers, to provide a more complete picture of the extent to which operations are augmented beyond QDPC availability.
 On the Staffing/Training Worksheet, users can update, remove and/or add a staff member(s).
+The Staffing Worksheet in ACRRO allows users to add unique staff, such as Borrowed Military Manpower (BMM) and Volunteers, to the current staff list to provide a more complete picture of the extent to which operations are augmented beyond QDPC availability.
+On the Staffing/Training Worksheet, users can update, remove and/or add a staff member(s).
 Training is dependent on the selected Staffing options, as well as the staff member's position.
-Pure APF and UFM (APF Reimbursed) employees - DoD Civilians, DoD Military, Contractors, and LNs - are counted towards the Staff On-Hand for the Baseline Standards Assessment.
-Pure NAF, BMM and Volunteers do not count towards the standard because there is no APF/UFM funding associated with their labor.
+Pure APF, UFM (APF Reimbursed), Pure NAF, Local Nationals (LNs) and Contractors are counted towards the staff on-hand for the Baseline Standards Assessment (BSA).
+BMM and Volunteers do not count as part of the on-hand FTEs in the BSA Staffing Score calculation because there is no APF/UFM funding associated with their labor.
 All Non-U.S. personnel should be captured as LNs at OCONUS locations.

-More details on the staffing standards for each program area are located within each program area's respective section.
-There will be no additional APF/UFM FTE authorizations for operating hours in excess of those identified as the resource drivers allocate staffing based on minimum program requirements.
-Local Garrison Requirements above the Army baseline authorizations ("floor") are the responsibility of the Garrison to resource within annual operating budgets ("ceiling").
+More details on the staffing standards for each program area are located within each program area's respective section of this document.
+There will be no additional APF/UFM FTE authorizations for operating hours in excess of those identified, as the resource drivers allocate staffing based on minimum program requirements.
+Local Garrison requirements above the Army baseline authorizations ("floor") are the responsibility of the Garrison to resource within annual operating budgets ("ceiling").